Trail accessibility reports for certain trails in East Bay Regional Park District parklands

 Our Family and Group campgrounds offer ADA Accessible campsites.
 There are tent or RV hook-up sites, and may include tables, drinking fountains and bathrooms.
 Please visit our camping page for more information about the sites.

-Beach wheelchairs are available at four Regional Parks swimming lakes and one state beach:
+Beach wheelchairs are available at the following swimming lakes and beaches:

 - Contra Loma in Antioch